dalenys/monitor_mysql_overflows/README.md

  See: http://www.percona.com/blog/2011/12/23/solving-information_schema-slowness/

- If you interrupt this script (Ctrl+C ...) it is up to you to reactivate this using something like: set global innodb_stats_on_metadata=1;
+ If you interrupt this script (Ctrl+C ...) it is up to you to reactivate it using something like: set global innodb_stats_on_metadata=1;